On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Basic properties of Green functions.

-\nn {\bf Green functions.} A Green function $g$ associated with $\nu$ is a real valued function on $X\times X$ which is smooth outside the diagonal and has near the diagonal an expansion $g(z,w) = - \log|z-w|^2 + h(z,w)$ with a smooth function $h$.
+\nn {\bf Green functions.} A \emph{Green function} $g$ associated with $\nu$ is a real valued function on $X\times X$ which is smooth outside the diagonal and has an expansion $g(z,w) = - \log|z-w|^2 + h(z,w)$ with a smooth function $h$ near the diagonal.
 As a current it satisfies

-and it is called normalized if in addition for all $w \in X$
+and it is called \emph{normalized} if in addition for all $w \in X$

 One can show that there is a unique normalized Green function $g_\nu$ associated to $\nu$.